 Dr. Kambe Banda (Postgraduate Student)

-Dr. Kambe Banda is a medical doctor by profession.
+On PubMed Dr. Kambe Banda is a medical doctor by profession.
 Currently a PhD student at the University of Cape Town in the division of Human Genetics.

 SADaCC